pjungwir/munin_postgres_extras/README.md

 You can include any of these optional settings in the config file:

-    env.DBPORT 5433         # default is 5432
+    env.PGPORT 5433         # default is 5432
-    env.DBHOST mydb01       # default is unset (peer authentication to the local host) env.DBNAME myapp_prod   # default is unset (checks all databases) env.DBUSER myapp_user   # default is unset (peer authentication with the OS user above)
+    env.PGHOST mydb01       # default is unset (peer authentication to the local host) env.PGDATABASE myapp_prod   # default is unset (checks all databases) env.PGUSER myapp_user   # default is unset (peer authentication with the OS user above)

-If you use `DBUSER`, it should refer to a postgres role.
+If you use `PGUSER`, it should refer to a postgres role.
 You may need a [`.pgpass`](https://www.postgresql.org/docs/current/static/libpq-pgpass.html) file so that munin can run `psql` with that user without prompting for a password.